 How to Get Around During Your 3 Days in Lisbon

 The best way to see Lisbon and discover its many hidden gems is on foot.
 It is a pedestrian-friendly city and you will truly appreciate its charm by walking.
 Despite being on seven hills, Lisbon is a pretty walkable city.
 Being a large city, some of the sights are quite spread apart.
 In order to save some time and get to some of the further lying attractions, you should make use of Lisbon’s reliable public transport network.
 Therefore, our 3-day itinerary for Lisbon includes both walking and the use of public transport.

-A large chunk of Lisbon’s sidewalks are made out of easily damaged basalt cobblestone meaning there are numerous cracks along the way.
+A large chunk of Porto’s sidewalks are made out of easily damaged basalt cobblestone meaning there are numerous cracks along the way.
 It would be optimum to stick with a comfortable pair of flat shoes rather than heels as they can get stuck in the pavement.

 Taxis are also another option as they offer the swiftest way to get around.
 The minimum charge is 3.25 EUR and increases at around 50 cents a kilometer.
 Always insist on the taximeter as it is required by law.
 Just be careful not to get ripped off as scams are quite common.
 Uber also has a significant presence in Lisbon and can be another alternative to get around.

 I wouldn’t recommend cycling in central Lisbon; the dearth of dedicated bike paths and its hilly terrain simply does not make it a viable proposition.

 Is the Lisbon Card Worth it for 3 Days?